ElsonOtake/AwesomeBooks_original/README.md

 # Awesome books

 >"Awesome books" is a simple website that displays a list of books and allows you to add and remove books from that list.
+In this project, modular JavaScript was written using ES6 modules, npm was used as a software packages system and, library Luxon was also used.

 ## Built With